ringzhz/jeoparty3/README.md

 Display the board on your computer and use your mobile device as your controller to select clues, buzz in, and answer questions.
 Play alone, or with friends!

 # What's New?
-* Rebuilt network code from the ground up
-    * Rebuilt server code from scratch eliminating lots of infamous bugs along the way including:
+* Rebuilt network code from the ground up eliminating lots of infamous bugs along the way including:
         * Players not being able to rejoin and/or losing their progress upon rejoining if their phone dies or falls asleep, or they navigate away from their browser to use a different app
         * Game timers (like the ones dictating how long you have to buzz in or answer) randomly stopping or restarting and crashing the game
         * Browser reading aloud clues that were beyond a certain number of words crashing the game